Larry Bright: Victims

 Bright's first known victim was 30-year-old Sabrina Payne, whom he had picked up on the outskirts of Peoria.
 He offered her money in exchange for sex, and drove Payne to his house.
 During his interrogation, Bright claimed that he had no memory of how he killed Payne, as he was intoxicated at the time, but the autopsy implied strangulation.
 After the murder, he loaded the body in his SUV and took it to a cornfield outside Tremont, where it was discovered on July 27, 2003.

-In early August 2004, Bright met 33-year-old sex worker Laura Lollar, and offered her money in exchange for sexual services.
+In early August 2004, Bright met 33-year-old prostitute Laura Lollar, and offered her money in exchange for sexual services.
 He strangled Lollar during intercourse and burned her body in the backyard to dispose of any evidence.
 In January 2005, he identified her from a photograph presented to him.

-In late September, Bright met with 40-year-old sex worker Linda K. Neal in the parking lot of a Peoria furniture store.
+In late September, Bright met with 40-year-old prostitute Linda K. Neal in the parking lot of a Peoria furniture store.
 He offered her drugs in exchange for sex, to which Neal agreed.
 As with previous victims, Bright took her to his house, where they took crack cocaine before engaging in intercourse.
-After Neal fell asleep Larry strangled her.
+After Neal fell asleep, Larry strangled her.
 Because his mother was at home, he decided to dispose of the body away from the house.
 Bright took the body to Tazewell County, where he discarded it on the roadside, leaving traces from a shoelace on her neck.
 In conducting the autopsy, the coroner found biological evidence from a male perpetrator in the victim's body.
 After Bright's arrest, several cigarette butts were taken from his home and sent for DNA profiling, where it was found to match the DNA of Neal's killer.

 Bright's last confirmed murder took place on October 14, 2004, when he killed 41-year-old Brenda Erving.
 During the interrogation, Bright claimed that he had no memory of the woman's name or where they had met, but that he took her to his house, they took drugs for about an hour, and then engaged in intercourse before he attacked her.
 He admitted that Erving was particularly strong and resisted fiercely, nearly rendering him unconscious.
 She nearly managed to run away, but was unable to open the door and leave the building, which enabled Bright to strike her several times in the back of the head.
 Once she was immobilized, he strangled her to death.
 While still intoxicated, Bright intended to dispose of Erving's body in a nearby lake, but he became disoriented and instead discarded of the corpse near a dairy farm in Peoria County instead, where it was found shortly after.